One of the boys: North Platte's Alexis Stewart kicks on football team

 North Platte special teams coordinator Daniel Atkinson, who also coaches the offensive and defensive line, said once Stewart joined, she became a great asset with impressive work ethic.

-“We kind of made a deal that she had to come to a few practices and we teach her how to tackle and protect herself, and she did that and very, very quickly realized that we had a good kicker and a weapon that we could use on our special teams on Alex,” Atkinson said.
+“I believe Alex was our very first girl that we’ve had on the football team,” Atkinson said.
+“We kind of made a deal that she had to come to a few practices and we teach her how to tackle and protect herself, and she did that and very, very quickly realized that we had a good kicker and a weapon that we could use on our special teams on Alex."

+But it was one sport in particular she fell in love with, and had to say goodbye to once she became a Panther.

+“I actually played soccer throughout my young careers for awhile and then high school, we don’t have soccer so I played competitive for awhile but I didn’t end up staying with that.
+Then I just started kicking footballs,” Stewart said.

 Senior Matrix Large, who holds the ball for Stewart, joked about being kicked a few times in the hand, but he added that her talent is undeniable.